My Approach to Helping

 I highly recommend that you "interview" your therapist prior to committing to therapy, but even then, you or your therapist may discover down the road that the relationship is no longer effective.
 The reality is that some therapists are just not a good fit for some people (including me).
 This doesn't necessarily mean that the therapist is "bad" or "unethical," (though this, unfortunately, does happen).
 It may mean that their approach is simply isn't helping you reach your goals.

 I approach therapy as a collaborative process based on an individual's expressed needs.
 In the first few sessions we will drill down on your specific counseling goals and develop a treatment plan to help you reach them.
 I am aware that my approach (and my personality, for that matter) is not going to be effective with every single person who walks through my door and I'm okay with that.
-I offer a free, in-person consultation so that you can "interview" me, but I also take an active approach by checking in with my clients throughout the therapeutic process to make sure they are satisfied with the progress they are making.
+I take an active approach by checking in with my clients throughout the therapeutic process to make sure they are satisfied with the progress they are making.
 My primary goal is to meet the needs of my clients.
 If you find that you are not satisfied with your progress at any time during your treatment, it makes perfect sense that you would want to pursue therapy elsewhere.

 How My Own Struggles Made Me a Better Therapist